marticasals/enhancedviolinboxplot/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Article published in International Journal of Sports Science & Coaching

+Originally, this is the repository for the article: _"Violinboxplot and enhanced radar plot as components of effective graphical dashboards: An educational example of sports analytics"_ that is published in the journal [International Journal of Sports Science & Coaching].
+You can check [here](https://journals.sagepub.com/doi/full/10.1177/17479541221099638).

 # enhancedviolinboxplot

 The primary developers are Pepus Daunis-i-Estadella and Martí Casals.